structurizr/java/docs/getting-started.md

 structurizrClient.putWorkspace(1234, workspace);
 ```

 > In order to upload your model to Structurizr using the web API, you'll need to [sign up](https://structurizr.com/signup) to get your own API key and secret.
+See [Workspaces](https://structurizr.com/help/workspaces) for information about finding your workspace ID, API key and secret.

 The result is a diagram like this (once you've dragged the boxes around).